 As it stands, there is no legal obligation for private landlords to carry out PAT testing on electrical appliances in their properties.
-However, many Landlords are deciding to carry our comprehensive tests anyway, further protecting their properties from the risk of electrical fire.
+However, many Landlords are deciding to carry out comprehensive tests anyway, further protecting their properties from the risk of an electrical fire.

 Confused about your fire safety responsibilities and requirements?

 If so, we at Twenty-4 can help, supporting all sorts of Landlords across the South Wales region.